alexmacarthur/typeit-site-gatsby/src/pages/docs/index.md

 ## Overview

-TypeIt is the most versatile JavaScript typewriter effect utility on the planet.
-With a straightforward configuration, it allows you to type single or multiple strings that break lines, delete & replace each other, and it even handles strings that contain HTML.
+TypeIt is the most versatile JavaScript tool for creating typewriter effects on the planet.
+With a straightforward configuration, it allows you to type single or multiple strings that break lines, delete & replace each other, and it even handles strings that contain complex HTML.

-For more advanced typing effects, instance methods are available that can be chained to control your typing down to a single character, enabling you to type an dynamic narrative, with complete reign over speed changes, line breaks, deletions, and pausing.
+For more advanced typing effects, instance methods are available that can be chained to control your typing down to a single character, enabling you to create a dynamic, life-like narrative, with complete reign over speed changes, deletions, and even cursor position.

+## v7 is Here!

+### Highlights
+* Over **25% slimmer** than v6.
+* Introduces a [`.move()` method](#instance-methods) to move the cursor wherever you want during animation.
+* Allows you to [set a delay](#insert-delay-after-instance-method) to fire after each instance method

+### Breaking Changes
+* You can target only one element per TypeIt instance, rather than several at once.
+If a selector is passed that applies to multiple elements, the first will be used.
+* Callback method args now provide only the queue item that was just fired, and the instance itself.

 ## Get a License